fcarp10/benchfaster/README.md

 - `vagrant.vm_mem`: Amount of RAM per VM (required only in hypervisor mode)
 - `vagrant.vm_image`: Name of the Vagrant box (required only in hypervisor mode)
 - `openfaas.openfaas_functions`: List of OpenFaaS functions to deploy
-- `netem.delay_intra`: intra node delay in ms
+- `netem.delay_intra`: Intra node delay in ms
-- `netem.variance_intra`: intra node delay variance in ms
+- `netem.variance_intra`: Intra node delay variance in ms
-- `netem.loss_intra`: intra node loss probability in %
+- `netem.loss_intra`: Intra node loss probability in %
-- `netem.delay_tm`: from tester to head node delay in ms
+- `netem.delay_tm`: From tester to head node delay in ms
-- `netem.variance_tm`: from tester to head node variance in ms
+- `netem.variance_tm`: From tester to head node variance in ms
-- `netem.loss_tm`: from tester to head node loss probability in %
+- `netem.loss_tm`: From tester to head node loss probability in %

 ## Install Requirements